MartinTheDragon/Nuclear-Tech-Mod-Remake/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Do you think that one feature is definitely missing?
+about: Do you think that just this one feature is definitely missing?
 Try suggesting it!
 title: "[FEATURE] <Descriptive title here>"
 labels: enhancement
 assignees: MartinTheDragon